Intensive, consultation-based résumé writing:

 Production: Writing

 Writing: A résumé has to be effective at every stage of the hiring process.
-I take the information I’ve gathered, develop an overall strategy, and then write and structure the résumé so that it works at multiple levels:
+I analyze the information I’ve gathered, develop an overall strategy, and then write and structure the résumé so that it works at multiple levels:

 • content that will speak to every member of an executive team considering the short list, including people in other sections of the organization